 Smriti Suwal is a Nepalese physical therapist who has been working with underserved populations and earthquake victims in Nepal.
 She will be coming to the United States next year to take the Section on Women’s Health courses for pelvic health so that she can take this advanced knowledge back to Nepal.

-This will be a great opportunity for her to enhance her existing skills and knowledge on women’s health by learning the ongoing practices and latest techniques so that she can train Nepali Physiotherapists.
+This will be a great opportunity for her to enhance her existing skills and knowledge of women’s health by learning the ongoing practices and latest techniques so that she can train Nepali Physiotherapists.

-Smriti completed bachelor’s degree from India (Manipal University 2011) where women’s health component was very briefly covered.
-Having passion for women's health she used to read international articles and followed blogs which highlighted pelvic floor rehabilitation, and case studies on pelvic health.
-One day she came across a short Nepali documentary which highlighted about Nepalese women from a rural part of the country living with uterine prolapse which has been one of the major public health issues of the country.
-This inspired her to serve the Nepalese women living with pelvic organ prolapse.
+Smriti completed her bachelor’s degree in India (Manipal University 2011) where the women’s health component was very briefly covered.
+Having a passion for women’s health she used to read international articles and followed blogs that highlighted pelvic floor rehabilitation, and case studies on pelvic health.
+One day she came across a short Nepali documentary that highlighted Nepalese women from a rural part of the country living with uterine prolapse which has been one of the major public health issues in the country.
+This inspired her to serve Nepalese women living with pelvic organ prolapse.
 This was the film done by our own Terry Benedict.

-At the same time, she learned more about Ministry of health’s plan, policy, and strategy regarding the uterine prolapse component of women living and working in Nepal.
-The trend had been for government health workers were verbally trained by nurses and doctors on Kegels exercises.
-Ministry of Health's strategy and provision asked Smriti to develop a proposal to train women in pelvic floor rehabilitation.
-Consequently, eight villages of the Gorkha district camps were organized in multidisciplinary units where more than 400 women were screened with pelvic floor dysfunction and provided pelvic floor rehabilitation.
+At the same time, she learned more about the Ministry of health’s plan, policy, and strategy regarding the uterine prolapse component of women living and working in Nepal.
+The trend had been for government health workers to be verbally trained by nurses and doctors on Kegels exercises.
+The Ministry of Health’s strategy and provision asked Smriti to develop a proposal to train women in pelvic floor rehabilitation.
+Consequently, eight villages of the Gorkha district camps were organized in multidisciplinary units where more than 400 women were screened for pelvic floor dysfunction and provided pelvic floor rehabilitation.

-Smriti has been networking within her country apart form the National Physiotherapy Conference by attending the National Gynecologists Conferences championing the importance of the physiotherapist’s role in pelvic floor rehabilitation.
-Gynecologists have gradually started to understand the concept have started to invite her to conduct continuing education sessions in the largest maternity hospital of Nepal.
+Smriti has been networking within her country apart from the National Physiotherapy Conference by attending the National Gynecologists Conferences championing the importance of the physiotherapist’s role in pelvic floor rehabilitation.
+Gynecologists have gradually started to understand the concept and have started to invite her to conduct continuing education sessions in the largest maternity hospital in Nepal.